Jigneshmotwani/File-Sharing-System-Chord-50.041/documentation/Meeting-3.md

 ### 4. Sending to Non-Existent Node

 - **Scenario:** A file chunk is mistakenly sent to a node that does not exist or has failed.
-- **Resolution:** The system loops through the successor list to ensure the node exists before attempting to send data.
-This check is enforced during all file operations, ensuring no data is sent to a non-existent node.
+- **Resolution:** The system checks if this particular node exists in the system using the Find Successor before attempting to send data.
+This check is enforced during file sending operation, ensuring no data is sent to a non-existent node.